open-mmlab/mmdeploy/docs/en/07-developer-guide/support_new_backend.md

        __all__ += ['onnx2ncnn', 'get_output_model_file']
    ```

-   Create a backend manager class which derive from `BackendManager`, implement its `to_backend` static method.
+   Create a backend manager class which derive from `BaseBackendManager`, implement its `to_backend` static method.

    **Example:**